bigyihsuan/nicer-syntax/docs/types.md

 `map`|`nothing`
 `struct`|`nothing`

-`nothing` is the value of the bottom-type, represening the lack of a value.
 `nothing` changes meaning based on what type it is exactly:

 * A `list of E with nothing` is an empty list.